Learning Disabilities Nursing BSc (Hons)Study level: Undergraduate

 With the chance to gain experience using simulation across a range of care settings, this is designed to build your confidence and knowledge about how to act in these situations and is a central part of the course.
 It is designed so that you have the opportunity to practise and develop your clinical and interpersonal skills in a safe but realistic environment.
-We also use actors, so that you have the chance to enhance your exposure to these experiences in scenarios such breaking bad news, demonstrating emotional resilience, conflict, aggression, teaching, child protection conferences, relationship issues in learning disability, alternative communication (e.g. Makaton, communication aids etc.), consent and capacity, ethical issues in caring for vulnerable people, and counselling individuals, parents and staff.
+We also use actors, so that you have the chance to enhance your exposure to these experiences in scenarios such as breaking bad news, demonstrating emotional resilience, conflict, aggression, teaching, child protection conferences, relationship issues in learning disability, alternative communication (e.g. Makaton, communication aids etc.), consent and capacity, ethical issues in caring for vulnerable people, and counselling individuals, parents and staff.

-As 50% of the course is practice based, this requires approximately 40 hours per week in placements.
+As 50% of the course is practice based, this requires approximately 40 hours per week in placements5.
 In a typical teaching week, you will have up to 21 ‘contact’ hours of teaching.
 This generally includes: